Colostrum is the first milk that a mare produces after foaling. It is particularly rich in antibodies, which provide immunity for newborn foals.

 Importance of Colostrum for Foals

-Foals are born with limited immune defences.
+Foals are born with naive immune defenses.
 They do not receive any immunity from their dam while in the uterus.
 [1]

-When a foal is born, she primarily relies on colostrum from her mother to obtain protection from common diseases and start to develop an immune system.
+When a foal is born, it relies on colostrum from the mother to obtain protection from common diseases and start to develop an immune system.
 [2]

 Colostrum is rich in several components including hormones, growth factors and antibodies.
 Many of these components support immunity and gut health, such as insulin-like growth factor, lysozymes, lactoperoxidase and lactoferrin.
 [5]